 I brought elements of the project to our design crit every week for about 2 months.
 They said they loved seeing it progress – I wonder if, really, they were sick of it… ;) Our crits are such a helpful way to unblock problems and nudge things forward.

-I have one reflection already – that no amount of user testing with wireframes can replicate running real life cases through an active system.
+For internal tooling, no amount of user testing with wireframes can replicate observing users running real cases, with real data.